 Virtual Reality (VR) is the integration of Advanced Visualization technologies in order to synthesize or replace reality with a computer-generated environment.
 IGI custom designs virtual reality environments with head mounted display (HMD) technology and motion tracking that can be used in conjunction with other IGI systems.

-With a Virtual Reality Environment, the user is presented with a 3D-stereo, computer-generated display created by interactive software.
+With Virtual Reality Environments, the user is presented with a 3D-stereo, computer-generated display created by interactive software.
 To increase the level of immersion, the user is able to use gloves or hand-held devices that can be seen in the model as any object or tool versus a regular mouse and keyboard.
 The user’s view, body, and any hand held objects or controllers are tracked in 3D allowing the immersed user to interact with the computer-generated environment more naturally.

 Virtual reality environments can be integrated with a multiple-sided CAVE System or PowerWall.
 Advanced Visualization VR systems include sensory information and even sound when appropriate.
 Sensory information via hand-held objects provides haptic, or tactile information known as force feedback in medical, video gaming and military training applications.
 This haptic feedback allows the user to feel the parts of a model through the sense of touch with vibration, and other sensations.
 In Automotive Design Virtual Reality these hand-held objects are seen by the user as a flashlight, micrometer, oil filter wrench or any other tool.